Love It, Use It, or Lose It – My Own Guidelines for Purgingposted by Andrea | 05/20/2016

 2. Is this something we USE? (or have a plan to use in the very near future)

-If I can’t answer yes to one or both of those questions, that’s a pretty good indication that I can purge a particular item.
+If I can’t answer yes to those questions, it’s almost a given that I will purge the item.

 1. I assess how easy the item would be to replace.
 If it’s relatively inexpensive and readily available, my decision will be a bit easier than if it’s a pricey heirloom or irreplaceable antique.
 However, I’m still completely fine with purging those “irreplaceable” items if I honestly don’t need, want, use, or love them.

 2. I try to come up with any other ways I could use an item.
-I’m frugal, so I don’t like getting rid of something I could re-purpose for another use.
+I’m frugal, so I don’t like getting rid of something I could repurpose.
 Sometimes just a fresh coat of paint or a little creativity will save me a trip to the donation drop-off and a trip to the store.
 However (and this is a BIG HOWEVER) I absolutely refuse to keep something because I “might be able to come up with a use later on”.
-If I don’t have a use for it in the near future, and if I can’t think of any creative way to use it, I’m going to “lose it”!
+If I don’t have a use for it in the near future, and if I can’t think of any creative way to use it, I’m going to purge!

 3. I realistically evaluate how much space the item consumes.
-Large bulky items have less chance to survive around the Dekker house because I’m not willing to “waste” so much storage space.
+Large bulky items have less chance of survival around the Dekker house because I’m not willing to “waste” so much storage space.
 However, I’ll sometimes hold onto smaller items if I have a convenient storage space for them AND if I can honestly see myself using the items.

-That’s it — pretty simple, but unfortunately not very “black and white”.
+That’s it — fairly simple, but not very “black and white”.

-In my opinion (take it for what it’s worth) If you don’t LOVE it, and you don’t USE it, you should LOSE it!
+In my opinion if you don’t LOVE it, and you don’t USE it, you should LOSE it!